 Hi there.
-May 24 is World Schizophrenia Awareness Day.
+Today is World Schizophrenia Awareness Day.
 To mark the occasion I wrote a letter to schizophrenia.
-You can find it on the Satellite Foundation website where it will be published today.
+You can find it on the Satellite Foundation website.
 (I’m an ambassador for them.)

 It’s the time of year where you deposit some thought to the gentle complexity of one of existences most cryptic yet vulnerable conditions.
 Why don’t we talk about schizophrenia more?
 Ever wondered that?
 I do, quite a bit.
 It seems to go under the radar quite effectively.
 There’s a whole stack of destigmatising to be done – or – to conjure a more handsome phrase – rehumanising.

 I mean, I’ve been up close to someone with schizophrenia and honestly, my heart still weeps.
 I reckon my Mum is brave as all fuck for withstanding the atomic martian wildness of her own mind warping itself to fit through the eye of the needle of life.